afschiav/SumTimeSeries/README.md

 # SumTimeSeries

-A full-stack web application for identifying and describing events in time series data.
-Written in Python!
+A full-stack Python web application for identifying and describing events in time series data.
+Deployed via Amazon Web Services (AWS).
+Utilizes Sklearn and Pytorch libraries and MySQL database.

 Launched application can be found at app.sumtimeseries.com.